Recording

 Forwarding Strategy

-When using the forwarding strategy, your client sends requests to an httpmock mock server.
+When using the forwarding strategy, your client sends requests to an httpmock

 The mock server forwards requests that match the criteria defined in the